monteirojuan95/hiv-mngs-dct-qPCR/README.md

 If you use this repository, please cite the manuscript once published:

-> Monteiro da Silva J, Bonsall D, McIntyre-Cockett G, Grayson N.
+> Monteiro da Silva J.
-> *Internal Control–Based ΔCt Modelling Enhances HIV Viral Load Estimation from Metagenomic Libraries*.
+> *Internal Controls and qPCR-Based Predictive Modelling Improve Metagenomic Sequencing Coverage in HIV Protocols*.
 > *Microbial Genomics*, 2025.

 ---